okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/implement-grant-type/main/ropassword/flow-diagram.md

 At a high-level, this flow has the following steps:

 - Your client application collects a user's credentials.
-- Your application sends these credentials to your Authorization Server.
+- Your application sends these credentials to your authorization server.
 - If the credentials are accurate, Okta responds with the requested tokens.